-The Royal couple were then handed garland necklaces made from shell money.
+William and Kate were then handed garland necklaces made from shell money.
 Each necklace is worth around £150 and takes three months to make.
 They’re crafted from nut shells and dolphin teeth found washed up on the shore.
-Here we can see a picture of Kate wearing the necklace:

 Later, the couple were due to jet off to a private island resort on the island of Tavanipupu.
 Before boarding the waiting motor yacht, nine women entered the water waist deep to perform a traditional dance.
 Here we can take a look:

-Kate is wearing a dark blue Mulberry dress was from the label’s 2012 Spring/Summer collection, here’s a look:
+Kate wore a dark blue dress from the English fashion label, Mulberry.
+The dress is from the label’s 2012 Spring/Summer collection.

 The dress features the same Broderie Anglaise detailing as Kate’s white Alexander McQueen skirt suit from day two of the tour, as you can see in the image below: